What is Google Analytics?

 - Conversions: Similar to behavior, but defined by customized goals and events such as a website form submission, online purchase, calls from website, newsletter sign up, social media follow, or anything you would consider a successful website visit.

 Why Google Analytics Data is Important?

-The data Google Analytics provides is absolutely critical in running successful internet marketing campaign(s).
+The data Google Analytics provides is absolutely critical in running a successful marketing campaign..
 Without it, you will be in-the-dark about how your website is performing and/or if your online (and potentially offline) marketing is driving a return-on-your-investment.

 At St. Louis Digital Media, we use Google Analytics daily to evaluate such things as:

 - Traffic decreases and increases: Identifying the date(s) of the decrease / increase to determine the cause and if there is a correlation between the two.
-For example, your business typically ranked well for target keywords on search engines but all of a sudden stopped… but your are not sure when.
+For example, let’s say your business typically ranked well for target keywords on search engines, but all of the sudden you stopped and you’re not sure when or why.
 We will figure out when, why we believe your rankings fell, and a solution to potentially restore your previous rankings.

 - Sales decreases and increases: Similar to above, but using sales instead of traffic.
 For example, if traffic is up and sales are down, we will look at visitor behavior to see if there is poor website user experience signals.

 - Online Advertising ROI: Simply, are you earning more than you are spending?
 For example, you are spending 1k a month on Facebook ads designed to drive traffic to your website to either sell your products online or have users fill out a free estimate form, but did you receive enough sales and revenue to cover and/or exceed your costs.

 - Who Converts: Identifying who is converting and how to improve conversions.
 Are new or returning visitors converting into sales or leads, what are the traffic sources most converters are coming from, etc.